MusfirahBW/to-do-task-manager/README.md

     *   Select **"raw"** and **JSON**.

-    *   jsonCopy code{ "title": "Updated Task ID 1", "description": "Updated description of the task having the id 1."}
+    *   Enter this as the body **{ "title": "Updated Task ID 1", "description": "Updated description of the task having the id 1."}**

 6. Click **Send**.